 Example #2 When auto-scheduling stories into projected sprints

-Based on the sprint duration and velocity or weekly capacity of a team, Portfolio is able to auto-schedule stories into projected sprints.
+Based on the sprint duration and velocity or weekly capacity of a team, you can auto-schedule stories into projected sprints.
 Even if this is so, capacity is only consumed for stories that are assigned to actual sprints, which essentially means that capacity can only be consumed against real future sprints — these are future sprints that truly exist in Jira.

 Because of this, any issues that are auto-scheduled into projected sprints will not have its corresponding capacity reflecting accurately in the timeline.

 - You can edit a Scrum team's sprint capacity — or iteration capacity for Kanban teams — to account for any changes, for example, team members on sick leave or annual leave.
 Capacity can be edited directly from the timeline for active and future sprints or iterations, by opening the sprint flyout then clicking on the capacity value to edit it.